The Last of Us – Episode 7 Recap – ‘Left Behind’

 The pair then begin to make their way to Riley’s secret location – the Mall – crawling through broken architecture which leads to a room full of electric generators.
 Riley reveals here that these are unknowingly still connected to the city’s power grid as a result of FEDRA intervention.
 Ellie is instructed to wait patiently inside the Mall while Riley activates these, and she’s met with a sea of storefronts that light up in front of her, much to her amazement.
 Riley’s planned post-apocalyptic date-of-all-dates has begun to take flight.

-A dreamy rendition of ‘Take on Me’ by A-ha plays while Ellie takes her first steps up and down a functioning escalator, and the two walk through a lane of abandoned stores, which Riley explains had been looted at the beginning of the outbreak.
+A dreamy rendition of ‘Just Like Heaven’ by The Cure plays while Ellie takes her first steps up and down a functioning escalator, and the two walk through a lane of abandoned stores, which Riley explains had been looted at the beginning of the outbreak.
 They land at a Victoria’s Secret, and Riley notes the ‘uncomfortable’ nature of the risque garments they see.
 She laughs at the thought of Ellie wearing one of them, to Ellie’s disgust, and it’s at this point Ellie takes a minute to fix her hair in the reflection of the display window.

 Riley then leads a close-eyed Ellie to another pocket of the Mall, and reveals to her a fully operational carousel that the two board while swigging more of the looted alcohol.